 In this series, we will be covering two different ways of adding timestamps to Google Sheets, as soon as a change is made in the Google Sheet:

-- Part 1 — This part will show you how to add timestamps to Google Sheets using a very simple custom function.
+1. Part 1 — This part will show you how to add timestamps in Google Sheets using a very simple custom function.

-- Part 2 — This part will show you how to add Timestamps to Google Sheets and the email address of the user making the changes using the onEdit function in Google Apps Script.
+2. Part 2 — This part will show you how to insert a Timestamps in Google Sheets and the email address of the user making the changes using the onEdit function in Google Apps Script.

 So let’s get started on how to insert timestamps in Google Sheets with the help of custom functions.